Vaginal microbicide

-A vaginal microbicide is a microbicide for vaginal use.
-Most commonly such a product would be a topical gel or cream inserted into the vagina so that it may treat some infection in the vagina, such as types of vaginitis.

-Along with rectal microbicides, vaginal microbicides are currently the subject of medical research on microbicides for sexually transmitted diseases to determine the circumstances under which and the extent to which they provide protection against infection.
-Researchers are trying to develop a product which would act as protection against the contraction of a sexually transmitted infection during vaginal sexual intercourse.
+A vaginal microbicide is a microbicide for vaginal use, generally as protection against the contraction of a sexually transmitted infection during vaginal sexual intercourse.
+Vaginal microbicides are topical gels or creams inserted into the vagina.

-Vaginal microbicides for sexually transmitted diseases

-Scientists are trying to develop effective microbicides to reduce the risk of contracting a sexually transmitted infection, and in particular, to reduce the risk of contracting HIV.

 Target market

 Researchers have investigated who has interest in using a vaginal microbicide.
 Condoms are highly effective in preventing the transmission of infection, but worldwide, the decision to use condoms is more often a decision made by males than females.
 A vaginal microbicide which could prevent sexual transmission of infection would further empower women to influence the result of their sexual encounters.
 The demographic interested in using the produce included women with the following characteristics: